 This overarching principle of transference, substitution, and collaborative responsibility is the essence of the Triune Love of God.
 It explains the inestimable value of God’s Love for mankind.
-However, the “solitary” existence of humanity is influenced by his fears under the influence of the devil.
-Though humanity choose to live his “solitary” life, nothing exists in isolation or in “solitary” existence apart from God in all His created and ongoing creative works.
+However, the “solitary” existence of humanity is influenced by his fears under the sway and control of the devil.
+Though humanity choose to live his “solitary” life, nothing exists in isolation or in “solitary” existence apart from God in all His creation and ongoing creative works.
 He does not depend on creation, but creation depends upon Him for its interconnected and interrelated (Triune) mode of survival.
-Therefore, this Triune image of the Creator undergirds all His creative handiwork, especially so with humans, and man’s interaction with other humans and with all creation – whether we recognize it or not.
-We ignore it at our own detriment.
-Everything in the created universe spontaneously harmonizes with God’s Triune character.
+Therefore, this Triune image of the Creator undergirds all His creative handiwork, especially so with humans, and man’s interaction with the Creator, other humans and with all creation – whether we recognize it or not.
+We ignore it at our own detriment and peril.
+Everything in the created universe spontaneously harmonizes with God’s interconnected Triune nature and character.
 It’s an unspoken truth that fills our universe, our earth, and speaks to us in silence for it undergirds all of creation.
 (Ps.19:1-6)

 Repented for Humanity